 Form S-3 Registration Rights.
-The holders of at least 20% of the then-outstanding shares having registration rights can request that we register all or part of their shares on Form S-3 if we are eligible to file a registration statement on Form S-3 and if the aggregate price to the public of the shares offered is at least \$1.0 million.
+The holders of at least 20% of the then-outstanding shares having registration rights can request that we register all or part of their shares on Form S-3 and if the aggregate price to the public of the shares offered is at least \$1.0 million.
 The stockholders may only require us to file two registration statements on Form S-3 in a 12-month period.
 We may postpone the filing of a registration statement on Form S-3 for up to 90 days once in a 12-month period if we determine that the filing would be seriously detrimental to us and our stockholders.